-I am a huge fan of salty sweets so these chips hit the spot especially when you've got a hankering for a little something something post dinner.
+I am a huge fan of salty sweets and these chips hit the spot every time, especially when you've got a hankering for a little something something post dinner.

 I especially love that you can store these in the fridge or freezer for weeks at a time and pop a few whenever that craving hits.